linuxboot/heads-wiki/Installing-and-Configuring/OS/Generic.md

 Injecting LUKS key into OS boot
 ----

-If using LUKS encryption on the root paritition you may need to modify the installation before booting will work to add the LUKS key into the process.
+If using LUKS encryption on the root partition you may need to add the TPM released LUKS key into the boot process before booting.

 (\*) Ubuntu/Debian Note: These systems don't read `/etc/crypttab` in their initrd, so you need to adjust the crypttab in the OS and `update-initramfs -u`